-Is red a good colour for my branding?
+Is red a good colour for my business branding?
+(2026 guide)

 The colour red is unmistakeable: bright, immediate and eye-catching; it is hard to ignore.
 For thousands of years it has influenced human society and culture, whether in royal, military or religious contexts.
 In essence, the colour red signifies power, prestige and dynamism in branding, which is why it is a popular, but bold, choice.